 Microsoft Excel is easy to use and has very many features so the more you use it the more you learn.
 The Excel spreadsheet has great documentation through the built-in help menu.
-Here's a good beginner's Excel Tutorial (more info) for an overall feel of what Excel can do and to help someone start using the application.

 We also have a collection of Example Excel Activities that show how Excel can be used in class.
 There are introductory activities that focus more on the mechanics of using Excel in science context as well as more advanced activities which assume more knowledge of Excel and use it as a tool to explore more in-depth concepts.

 - Intro to Excel is one of the handouts available from the Shodor Computational Science Institute .
 There are also two examples of using Excel linked at the bottom of the Intro page.